tkuhlman/cookbooks-vertica/README.md

 to tracked files and to not track many of the files created by Vertica during database setup.
 Additionally there is nothing that triggers a service restart.

-All entries into this cookbook should be via the default or console recipe, others are for organization only.
+Many recipes are for organization the entry points are:
+- default
+- backup
+- console

 To run as cluster set the `node[:vertica][:cluster'] = true`